Understanding Psychotherapy: Through the Psychotherapists' Eyes

 |If you need further help with the above information please ring 020 7594 8756

-Questions regarding the content and teaching of this course should be sent to the lecture series organiser, Professor Sarah Niblock of the UKCP, at email@example.com
+- Questions regarding the content and teaching of this course should be sent to the lecture series facilitator, Jovana Perzic, Head of Academic Enterprise and Innovation at UKCP, at email@example.com

 - Questions about your enrolment and payment should be sent to the Programme Administrator, firstname.lastname@example.org

 If you have enjoyed this course, why not look at other arts and humanities evening class courses at Imperial College.
 This includes courses on the history of western art from ancient Greece to the nineteenth century, Understanding Modern and Design, the history of film and cinema and Greek and Roman mythology in art.
 We also run practical courses in art and photography and creative writing classes, and a growing programme of science based evening classes.